coderofsalvation/parse-server-jsreactor/README.md

 > NOTE: All the Parse Config-variables are accessible (and refreshed when needed) in the channels thru the `opts`-variable.
 Therefore you could also move the `languages:['EN']`-array from the init-code here (so it can be updated outside of the code)

 ## Running the BRE

 This will pass {foo:1} into the BRE (channels)
 ```
 var res = await Parse.Cloud.run('bre',{foo:1})
 ```

+> NOTE: set environment variable `MEMOIZE_AGE=10000` to change database-call-cache for 10 seconds (getting roles, getting schemas) etc. (default is 15sec on production, 5sec on localhost)

 ## What are Channels?